 One year on from her first visit, Stacey Dooley returns to Iraq to seek justice for the young women whose lives have been changed forever by Isis.
-In a journey like never before, Stacey joins Shireen, a 23 year-old Yazidi woman who was held as a sex slave for over two years by Isis.
+In a journey like never before, Stacey joins Shireen, a 23 year-old Yazidi woman who was held in sexual slavery for over two years by Isis.

 Shireen managed to escape while enslaved in Mosul, but many Yazidi woman like her haven’t, and remain in captivity.
 Shireen is going in search of justice - and she's taking Stacey with her.